GNSS Best Practices for AFC and Cisco Wireless AP Location Deployments

 Installation

 Identify potential locations in a floor plan that provide the best signal health and stability for GNSS modules.
-The number and signal strength of satellites that the GNSS module can detect over a 24-hour period is a key metric for evaluating ideal GNSS installation points.
+The number and signal strength of satellites the GNSS module can detect over a 24 hours is a key metric for evaluating ideal GNSS installation points.

 Geolocation Propagation